Print vs Painting: Understanding the Differences

 How are Paintings Made?

-Painting is a process of capturing emotions, stories, and abstract ideas on canvas or other surfaces.
-Artists use various techniques, each with unique textures, colors, and artistic depth.
+Painting is the process of turning emotions, stories, and ideas into visual form on canvas, wood, paper, or other surfaces.
+Artists use different mediums, each with its own textures, colors, and expressive qualities.

 1. Oil Painting